Jesper Christiansen (footballer, born 1978): Danish success

-In the winter transfer window of the 2003–04 Superliga season, Christiansen returned to Denmark once more to play for Viborg FF, following a string of goalkeeper switches; former Viborg goalkeeper Arek Onyszko moving to Odense BK, replacing Karim Zaza who had transferred to Brøndby IF.
+In the winter transfer window of the 2003–04 Superliga season, Christiansen returned to Denmark once more to play for Viborg, following a string of goalkeeper switches; former Viborg goalkeeper Arek Onyszko moving to Odense, replacing Karim Zaza, who had transferred to Brøndby.
 At Viborg, Christiansen showed the impressive form that he had displayed for Odense and Vejle once more.

-Following one and a half year at Viborg, Christiansen moved to F.C.
-Copenhagen (FCK) in the summer of 2005.
+Following one and a half years at Viborg, Christiansen moved to Copenhagen (FCK) in the summer of 2005.
 At FCK, he was assigned the no. 1 jersey as the club's first choice for the goalkeeping position.
 His debut in the FCK-jersey came on 20 July 2005, keeping a clean sheet as AaB were defeated 1–0 at Aalborg Stadion in Aalborg.
 In the autumn 2006, he was an important part of FCK's participation in the 2006–07 UEFA Champions League, producing many great saves.
 This brought renewed interest from foreign clubs, as he and teammate Michael Silberbauer were both rumoured on their way to English club Everton in the 2006 winter transfer window.
 The transfer never materialized, and in January 2007, Christiansen expressed his desire to further his career by moving to a club in a bigger league, but a new five-year contract cancelled every rumour.

-In the opening match of the 2007–08 season, against FC Nordsjælland at Farum Park, Christiansen was close to score on a header, as it hit the inside of the post, and was parried by Nordsjælland keeper Kim Christensen, after a corner kick deep into extra time.
+In the opening match of the 2007–08 season, against Nordsjælland at Farum Park, Christiansen was close to score on a header, as it hit the inside of the post, and was parried by Nordsjælland keeper Kim Christensen, after a corner kick deep into extra time.
 In May 2008 he was linked with a £1 million move to West Bromwich Albion.
 For the 2009–10 season, FCK bought Johan Wiland as a backup.
 When Christiansen was injured against Brøndby IF in the seventh Superliga game of the season, Wiland replaced him with such success that Christiansen was permanently demoted to the bench.
 Media reports suggested he wanted a transfer, and when FCK bought Kim Christensen as a new backup keeper in the Summer 2010, Christiansen was expected to leave the club.

-He signed for IF Elfsborg of the Allsvenskan championship in June 2010.
+He signed for Elfsborg of the Allsvenskan championship in June 2010.